ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a TCP Connection creates a new Connection with equivalent parameters.
 These Connections, and Connections generated via later calls to `Clone` on one of them, form a Connection Group.
 To realize `entanglement` for these Connections, with the exception of `Connection Priority`, changing a Connection Property on one of them must affect the Connection Properties of the others too.
 No guarantees of honoring the Connection Property `Connection Priority` are given, and thus it is safe for an implementation of a transport system to ignore this property.
 When it is reasonable to assume that Connections traverse the same path (e.g., when they share the same encapsulation), support for it can also experimentally be implemented using a congestion control coupling mechanism (see for example {{TCP-COUPLING}} or {{?RFC3124}}).

 Send:
 : SEND.TCP.
 TCP does not on its own preserve Message boundaries.
 Calling `Send` on a TCP connection lays out the bytes on the TCP send stream without any other delineation.
 Any Message marked as Final will cause TCP to send a FIN once the Message has been completely written, by calling CLOSE.TCP immediately upon successful termination of SEND.TCP.
+Note that transmitting a Message marked as Final should not cause the `Closed` event to be delivered to the application, as it will still be possible to receive data until the peer closes or aborts the TCP connection.

 Receive:
 : With RECEIVE.TCP, TCP delivers a stream of bytes without any Message delineation.
 All data delivered in the `Received` or `ReceivedPartial` event will be part of a single stream-wide Message that is marked Final (unless a Message Framer is used).
 EndOfMessage will be delivered when the TCP Connection has received a FIN (CLOSE-EVENT.TCP or ABORT-EVENT.TCP) from the peer.
+Note that reception of a FIN should not cause the `Closed` event to be delivered to the application, as it will still be possible for the application to send data.

 Close:
-: Calling `Close` on a TCP Connection indicates that the Connection should be gracefully closed (CLOSE.TCP) by sending a FIN to the peer and waiting for a FIN-ACK before delivering the `Closed` event.
+: Calling `Close` on a TCP Connection indicates that the Connection should be gracefully closed (CLOSE.TCP) by sending a FIN to the peer.
+It will then still be possible to receive data until the peer closes or aborts the TCP connection.
+The `Closed` event will be issued upon reception of a FIN-ACK.

 Abort:
 : Calling `Abort` on a TCP Connection indicates that the Connection should be immediately closed by sending a RST to the peer (ABORT.TCP).